etoews/pi-o-clock/README.md

 Alarm clock for the Raspberry Pi.

-Written on a Raspberry Pi Model B 2011.12 running Raspbian 2015-05-05
+Deployed on a Raspberry Pi Model B 2011.12 running Raspbian 2015-05-05

 ## Install